 In the one-year Construction Trades Certificate Program, students learn the skills required in the construction industry.
-Students actually build a residential home or on-campus building facility while learning skills in carpentry, foundations, framing, roofing, exterior finishing, interior finishing and cabinet making.
+Students learn skills in carpentry, foundations, framing, roofing, exterior finishing, interior finishing and cabinet making.

 Progression: To meet graduation requirements for this program, students must successfully complete the specified courses listed below with a "C" average (GPA of 2.0) or better.
 A grade of "C" or higher is required in each CCT course to progress in the program.